Variables

 ).

 Depending on the name of a create a channel action, you can use a set of variables to get the channel name, ID and type.
-Check out the Create a channel page for more.
+Check out the page for more.

 You can create a variable to retrieve the name, ID and more of the created / edited thread.
-Check out the Create a Thread and Edit a Thread pages for more.
+Check out the and pages for more.

 You can use a set of variables to get the codes from a created invite link.
-Check out the Create Server Invite page for more.
+Check out the page for more.

-You can use a variable of a name of your choice to get the result of the Manipulate some text action.
+You can use a variable of a name of your choice to get the result of the action.